-Location: Chobe National Park - This morning you will enjoy a game drive in Chobe National Park.
-You might see elephants drinking at the water's edge, large herds of cape buffaloes and many impala within the park.
+Location: Chobe National Park - Today, embark on a game drive in Chobe National Park.
+You might see elephants drinking at the water's edge, large herds of cape buffaloes and many impalas within the park.
 Then head back to the lodge for breakfast.
-In the afternoon, embark on a cruise along the picturesque Chobe River, an ideal location for spotting bird life such as saddle-billed storks, malachite kingfishers, fish eagles and beautiful bee-eaters as well as hippos, crocodiles and large families of elephants.
-You will be joined by other travellers on the boat cruise which has a toilet and small bar to purchase drinks.
-Enjoy a G&T as the sun goes down on the river.
+In the afternoon, take a cruise along the picturesque Chobe River – an ideal location for spotting bird life such as saddle-billed storks, malachite kingfishers, fish eagles and beautiful bee-eaters as well as hippos, crocodiles and large families of elephants.
+You will be joined by other travellers on the boat cruise and is equipped with bathroom facilities and small bar to purchase drinks.
+Enjoy a drink as the sun goes down on the river – a truly special moment.

 Day - 5

-Location: Makgadikgadi Pans - Heading south, you will continue your journey (410km approximately 6 hours) to the Makgadikgadi Pans for an afternoon excursion.
+Location: Makgadikgadi Pans - Heading south, you will continue your journey to the Makgadikgadi Pans for an afternoon excursion (410km; approximately 6 hours).
 Witness the immensity of this sprawling salt flat, one of the largest in the world.
 Later you will head to Gweta Lodge, located near the edge of the pans.
 In the afternoon, leave the lodge in an open game vehicle to and travel out to the Nxaisini pan.
 Here you’ll sit out in the wild enjoy sundowners and snacks while observing the amazing scenery.
-With the aid of trackers you’ll spend some time in the company of the local meerkat colony, and look out for elephants that meander their way down to the watering hole to quench their thirst.
+With the aid of trackers, you’ll spend some time in the company of the local meerkat colony.
+Be sure to look out for elephants that meander their way down to the watering hole to quench their thirst.
 Soak in this incredible place while the sun sets behind the old beautiful baobab.
 Back at the lodge, relax in the lounge area while you take in your surroundings and reflect on the day's adventure.

 Day - 6